The Gables Colonial Hospital

+The Gables Colonial Hospital is one of the heritage buildings of the city, registered in 1983 by Heritage New Zealand as a Category 1 Historic Place.

 History

 In 1846, on the direction of Governor Sir George Grey, four hospitals were planned to be built in the North Island, in Auckland, Wellington, Whanganui and New Plymouth.
-The aim was to provide medical care for Maori and European New Zealanders (Pakeha), and to encourage the assimilation of Maori into Pakeha culture.
+The hospitals were built to provide medical care for both the indigenous Mãori and settlers, furthering the assimilation of the Maori people into the nascent colonial society.
 The New Plymouth hospital was the third of the four hospitals erected in the North Island.

-The hospital site was chosen to be on five acres (2 ha) on the northern bank of the Henui Stream, surveyed in December 1846, and then sold to the Colonial Secretary.
+The hospital site was chosen to be on five acres (2 ha) on the northern bank of Te Hēnui Stream, surveyed in December 1846, and then sold to the Colonial Secretary.

-The design for the new hospital was done by Frederick Thatcher, a London-trained architect.
-Thatcher was an associate of the Royal Institute of British Architects and, since his arrival in New Plymouth in 1843, had designed a number of churches for Anglican Bishop George Selwyn.

-The architect Frederick Thatcher based his design for the hospital on a plan he conceived in 1841 for a vicarage in Sussex, England.
+The hospital was designed by Frederick Thatcher, a London-trained architect and an associate of the Royal Institute of British Architects.
+Since Thatcher's arrival in New Plymouth in 1843, he had designed a number of churches for Anglican Bishop George Selwyn.
+Thatcher based his design on a plan he conceived in 1841 for a vicarage in Sussex, England.
 He prepared the specifications for the hospital building, featuring steeply pitched roofs and decorative cross-bracing typical of the Anglo-Gothic style.
-All the stonework was to be "hard beach stone", the timber heart rimu, the floor baltic pine, and the roof was to be sheathed with shingles.
-About twenty tonnes of limestone and 15000 bricks came on the government brig Victoria from Nelson, for the construction of the hospital.
+All the stonework was to be "hard beach stone", the timber heart rimu, the floor Baltic pine, and the roof was to be sheathed with shingles.
+About twenty tonnes of limestone and 15,000 bricks came on the government brig Victoria from Nelson.

 The hospital was built by carpenter George Robinson and stonemasons Thomas Rusden and Samuel Curtis.
-Situated in Mangorei Road, on the northern bank of the Henui Stream, the hospital had three wards, a surgery, a dispensary, an attic room as servants' quarters and a "dead house" or mortuary, accommodated in a small building nearby.
+Situated in Mangorei Road, on the northern bank of Te Hēnui Stream, the hospital had three wards, a surgery, a dispensary, an attic room as servants' quarters and a "dead house" or mortuary, accommodated in a small building nearby.

 When finished in September 1848, the hospital was handed over to Captain Henry King, Resident magistrate.
 It was an architecturally pleasing building, but, unfortunately, the internal arrangements were mostly sacrificed to the Elizabethan style of its external decorations.
 The most versatile building was the "dead house" (mortuary), adjacent to the main building, which was initially used for isolation cases.

 The two colonial surgeons who worked in the hospital both found it inconvenient, poorly appointed, and cold.
 The first Colonial Surgeon at New Plymouth was Alexander MacShane, appointed at 19 September 1848.
 In the first year, he treated 55 inpatients and 570 outpatients, the majority of them Maori, and administered 380 smallpox vaccinations.